Skip to content

 Since order of rows in a database is not guaranteed, ormar always issues an order by sql clause to each (part of) query even if you do not provide order yourself.

 When querying the database with given model by default the Model is ordered by the primary_key column ascending.
-If you wish to change the default behaviour you can do it by providing orders_by parameter to model Meta class.
+If you wish to change the default behaviour you can do it by providing orders_by parameter to ormar_config.

 Tip